Four Signs Your Competitors Are Using Social Listening Better Than You

 The interface is fairly simple, but it also feels clunky and a bit dated compared to other platforms.

-There are a range of packages going from $19 to $499 a month.
+There are a range of packages going from $19 to $499 a month, along with a limited free plan.
 At the lower end, you might struggle if you run multiple accounts, but the bulk of features are still available in this range.

 Sendible pulls in posts and comments from sites such as Facebook, Twitter and Flickr making it easy to manage and respond to all from one place.
 Each post is analyzed and messages requiring urgent attention are highlighted, helping users prioritize important mentions and deal with messages that require an immediate response straightaway.